How to get your first credit card

 -

-Becoming an authorized user is one alternative to consider if you’re not ready for your own card.
+- Becoming an authorized user is one alternative to consider if you’re not ready for your own credit card.

 -

 Credit scores reflect your creditworthiness and help predict how likely you are to pay your debts on time.
 They’re based, in part, on information found in credit reports.
 You can use credit scores to understand which cards you might qualify for.
-For instance, some credit cards are designed for people with fair credit scores—or even no credit scores.
-Others may require applicants to have a good credit score or even an excellent one.
+For instance, many credit cards are designed for people with fair, good or excellent credit scores.
+There are even cards for people with no credit scores at all.

-You can check your TransUnion® credit report and VantageScore® 3.0 credit score with CreditWise from Capital One.
+You can check your credit report and credit scores with CreditWise from Capital One.
 CreditWise lets you monitor your credit without hurting your credit scores.
 And CreditWise is free and available to everyone—even if you’re not a Capital One cardholder.

 AnnualCreditReport.com also offers free copies of credit reports from all three major credit bureaus.
 Credit reports don’t typically include credit scores, but they can help you understand how your credit history impacts your scores.